dperrymorrow/js-play/README.md

 # js-play
-a little javascript task for working with Arrays and Objects
+a little javascript task for working with Arrays and Objects.
+Make all the tests pass by filling out the `index.js` file's methods.

 - [ ] fork this repository
 - [ ] clone your fork